DevExpress/DevExtreme.AspNet.Data/README.md

 You can find an example [here](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/net/Sample/Views/Home/Index.cshtml).

-DevExtreme ASP.NET MVC Wrappers call the `DevExpress.data.AspNet.createStore` method internally.
+DevExtreme ASP.NET MVC Controls call the `DevExpress.data.AspNet.createStore` method internally.
 To configure the parameters, use the lambda expression of the `DataSource()` method.

 ```Razor
 @(Html.DevExtreme().DataGrid()